 TGaz Editor: Modify the following paragraph starting on page 81, line 23 of 9.4.2.297 as follows:

-The Measurement Results LTF Offset field is used to verify that the measurement results of the Location Measurement Report frame in TB Ranging are calculated using the same LTF Offset for the HE I2R and R2I NDP between ISTA and RSTA.
-The Measurement Result LTF Offset field has the same value as the Offset subfield in the corresponding STA Info field of Ranging NDP Announcement frame preceding the R2I NDP, which is used for estimating the measurement results in the Location Measurement Report frame.
+The Measurement Results LTF Offset field is used to verify that the measurement results of the Location Measurement Report frame in TB Ranging are calculated using the same LTF Offset for the HE R2I NDP between RSTA and ISTA.
+The Measurement Result LTF Offset field has the same value as the LTF Offset subfield in the corresponding STA Info field of Ranging NDP Announcement frame preceding the R2I NDP, which is used for estimating the measurement results in the Location Measurement Report frame.
 The Measurement Result LTF Offset field is structured as shown in Figure 9-1012a (Measurement Result LTF Offset field format).
 This field is not present in the initial Fine Timing Measurement Frame and in the Location Measurement Report Frame in non-TB ranging measurement exchange. (#1580, #2283, #1163)

 11.21.6.4.5.2 TB Ranging Measurement Exchange with Secure LTF